transformerlab/transformerlab-docs/blog/2025-09-09-text-to-speech-support/text-to-speech-support.md

 - **text** → The input string you want to convert to speech.
 - **Sample Rate** → Number of audio samples per second; higher rates mean clearer, more detailed audio.
 - **Temperature** → Controls randomness in speech; lower = consistent, higher = more expressive and varied.
-- **Speech Speed** → Adjusts how quickly the text is spoken — slower for clarity, faster for natural pacing.
+- **Speech Speed** → Adjusts how quickly the text is spoken: slower for clarity, faster for natural pacing.

 ## **⚡ Text-to-Speech & One-Shot Cloning on CUDA**

-On CUDA, Transformer Lab unlocks even more power:

-- Perform **one-shot audio cloning** — replicate a voice instantly from just one reference sample
+On CUDA, you can perform **one-shot audio cloning** replicating a voice instantly from just one reference sample

 Here’s how you can try it today: